 Live a better quality of life in your home with Universal Design.

-A disability remodel adapts a living space so that occupants can reside safely, perform tasks easier, and live independently, despite their physical limitations.
-A remodel can be as simple as adding grab bars or may entail extensive structural alterations including replacing a stairway, adding stair lifts, having a wheelchair ramp, or removing a bathtub and replacing it with a walk-in-shower.
+People with disabilities need to adapt their home environment so that occupants can reside safely, perform tasks easier, and live independently, despite their physical limitations.
+Home access modifications can be as simple as adding grab bars or may entail extensive structural alterations including replacing a stairway, adding stair lifts, having a wheelchair ramp, or removing a bathtub and replacing it with a walk-in-shower.

 Before Starting a Disability Remodeling Project

 It is important to perform a home assessment to understand how a senior, or people with disabilities, use his or her environment within the home.
-The types of home improvements for the elderly and disabled can differ widely depending on their specific disabilities or situation requirements.
+The types of home modifications for elderly and disabled can differ widely depending on their specific disabilities or situation requirements.

 While seniors can weigh the options of a home remodel against going into an assisted living facility or moving into an apartment, disabled individuals of all ages may want to remodel or purchase an older house.
 The renovation costs for this type of home may prove less expensive for an individual who intends to remain in the home for years to come.